gjames737/CukeRipper/README.md

 <h1>About</h1>
-CukeRipper is an Elcipse Plug-in (3.6 and above) that parses Cucumber functional test files [features, screens, and step definitions] and displays useful views to access and edit those files.
+CukeRipper is an open source Eclipse Plug-in (3.6 and above) that parses Cucumber functional test files [features, screens, and step definitions] and displays useful views to access and edit those files.

 <h1>To Install:</h1>